linroger/FinanceCompendium/II. Economics/International/International Economics Theory and Policy/Part 1 - International Trade Theory/Chapter 03 - Labor Productivity and Comparative Advantage.md

 # FIGURE 3-3 World Relative Supply and Demand

-The  $RD$  and  $RD^{\prime}$  curves show that the demand for cheese relative to wine is a decreasing function of the price of cheese relative to that of wine, while the RS curve shows that the supply of cheese relative to wine is an increasing function of the same relative price.
+The $RD$ and $RD'$ curves show that the demand for cheese relative to wine is a decreasing function of the price of cheese relative to that of wine, while the RS curve shows that the supply of cheese relative to wine is an increasing function of the same relative price.

 ![](https://cdn-mineru.openxlab.org.cn/result/2025-12-07/f1fd977d-0ee5-48f0-b5f0-9e2e3dc44c2d/ec4c6acc3b28233211489b751fea4653217c545d6a4a886e368eb449a784b528.jpg)

 One useful way to keep track of two markets at once is to focus not just on the quantities of cheese and wine supplied and demanded but also on the relative supply and demand, that is, on the number of pounds of cheese supplied or demanded divided by the number of gallons of wine supplied or demanded.

 Figure 3-3 shows world supply and demand for cheese relative to wine as functions of the price of cheese relative to that of wine.
-The relative demand curve is indicated by  $RD$ ; the relative supply curve is indicated by  $RS$ .
+The relative demand curve is indicated by $RD$; the relative supply curve is indicated by $RS$.
 World general equilibrium requires that relative supply equal relative demand, and thus the world relative price is determined by the intersection of  $RD$  and  $RS$ .

 The striking feature of Figure 3-3 is the funny shape of the relative supply curve  $RS$ : It's a "step" with flat sections linked by a vertical section.
 Once we understand the derivation of the  $RS$  curve, we will be almost home-free in understanding the whole model.